duniter/duniter-rs/doc/en/dev/developing-a-durs-module.md

 First, you must add your module to the binary crates' dependencies.
 They are declared in the `Cargo.toml`.

-To add `toto`, add the following line to `bin/durs-server/Cargo.toml`:
+To add `toto`, add the following line to `bin/dunitrust-server/Cargo.toml`:

     durs-toto = { path = "../../lib/modules/toto" }

-## Injecting your module into `durs-server`
+## Injecting your module into `dunitrust-server`

-Once you added your module in `durs-server` dependencies as shown above, you'll want to use it from the main.rs:
+Once you added your module in `dunitrust-server` dependencies as shown above, you'll want to use it from the main.rs:

 1. use the struct that implements `DursModule`: